kubernetes/kops/docs/instance_groups.md

 * Apply: `kops update cluster <clustername> --yes`
 * (no instances need to be relaunched, so no rolling-update is needed)

+## Moving from one instancs group spanning multiple AZs to one instance group per AZ

+It may be beneficial to have one IG per AZ rather than one IG spanning multiple AZs.
+One common example is, when you have a persistent volume claim bound to an AWS EBS Volume this volume is bound to the AZ it has been created in so any resource (e.g. a StatefulSet) depending on that volume is bound to that same AZ.
+In this case you have to ensure that there is at least one node running in that same AZ, which is not guaruanteed by one IG.
+This however can be guarantueed by one IG per AZ.

+So the procedure is:

+* `kops edit ig nodes`
+* Remove two of the subnets, e.g. `eu-central-1b` and `eu-central-1c`
+  * Alternatively you can also delete the existing IG and create a new one with a more suitable name
+* `kops create ig nodes-eu-central-1b --subnet us-central-1b`
+* `kops create ig nodes-eu-central-1c --subnet us-central-1c`
+* Preview: `kops update cluster <clustername>`
+* Apply: `kops update cluster <clustername> --yes`
+* Rolling update to update existing instances: `kops rolling-update cluster --yes`

 ## Converting an instance group to use spot instances

 Follow the normal procedure for reconfiguring an InstanceGroup, but set the maxPrice property to your bid.